MicrosoftDocs/globalization/globalization/design/internationalization.md

 Coding for world-readiness may have an impact upon implementation across the entire product, most importantly in the user interface design.
 Below is a list questions to ask yourself when designing for internationalization.
-The reason for this "one size fits all" user interface policy is all about saving time and money — and providing the experience the customer expects.
+The reason for this "one size fits all" user interface policy is all about saving time, saving money, and providing the experience the customer expects.

 ### Market Adaptability